MicroEJ/docs/ApplicationDeveloperGuide/UI/MWT/how-bounds-check-widget.rst

         }
     }

-Testing with a Canvas
+Testing
 ----------------------
-The check can be easily validated by putting the widget in a canvas and setting its bounds manually (a little shorter than the text size).
+The check can be easily validated by putting the widget in a canvas and setting its bounds manually (a little shorter than the text width).

 .. code-block:: java